What Is Summer Savory? Benefits, Nutrition, Uses, How to Grow

 Savory summer is used in traditional medicine to ease digestive complaints, including upset stomach and bloating.
 It has been shown to work as a natural anti-inflammatory that helps ease pain.

-3. Eases Pain
+3. Eases pain

-4. Soothes Sore Throat
+4. Soothes sore throat

 Summer savory has soothing properties and has been used in tea and extract forms to soothe sore throats and respiratory conditions.
 It also has antimicrobial properties and can help fight infections that impact the respiratory system.

-5. Good for Low-Sodium Diet
+5. Good for low-sodium diet

 Romans allegedly used summer savory as an alternative to salt when cooking.
-It has a strong aroma and perfectly savory flavor, with a touch of salty, spicy and tangy flavors.
+It has a strong aroma and a perfectly savory flavor, with a touch of salty, spicy and tangy flavors.

 The herb helps add a salty flavor to dishes without adding more salt or increasing sodium intake.
 It’s an excellent tool for a low-sodium diet and can be added to a range of dishes that usually call for salt.

-How to Grow and Use
+How to grow and use

 You can find summer savory at some plant nurseries or online, especially in seed form.
 It will thrive in a sunny spot, in your garden or in a pot on a porch or terrace.
 The plant wants good drainage and can be watered whenever the soil feels dry.

 To start growing the plant from seeds, let them germinate indoors beginning in the late winter.
 They’ll do best in light soil that’s kept moist and placed in a sunny window.
-Once temperatures rise to at least 50 degrees Fahrenheit or the threat of frost passes, the plant can be placed outdoors.

 You can begin trimming the leaves when they reach about five inches in height.
 Simply snip off enough for your recipe; fresh leaves provide the best flavor.